-This is important for two reasons: so that the pressure is evenly spread and you reduce your risk of snapping, and so that you have a long and fine point.
+This is important for two reasons; so that the pressure is evenly spread and you reduce your risk of snapping, and, so that you have a long and fine point.
 Lightly rub your pencil on the sandpaper until you start to see a fine point emerging.

-Firstly, I have a lovely pencil holder on the bottom of my drawing board so that I don’t try and hold twenty pencils at once, and then wonder why they are all over the floor…again.
+Firstly, I have a lovely pencil holder, (like a scooped edge), on the bottom of my drawing board.
+This stops me from trying to hold twenty pencils at once, and then wondering why they are all over the floor…again.
 If you don’t have one of these, fashion your own out of half a plastic pipe screwed to the bottom edge of your desk or use a tea tray.
-Simply pop some kitchen towel down on the tray to make it easy to clean and to give the pencils something soft to lay on, and remember to return your pencils to the tray once you’ve finished with them.
-If you have a large amount of pencils and, like me, you pick a few out to start with, you could keep the other in jars or I use big yoghurt pots and pop some bubble wrap in the bottom so the pencils land nice and softly.
+Simply pop some kitchen towel down on the tray to make it easy to clean and to give the pencils something soft to lay on.

+Changing from a pastel pencil sharpener to a knife has really improved how I draw and is such an easy change to make!
 I hope this helps you use your pastel pencils to the fullest of their potential and please leave a comment below with how you get on or any questions, happy drawing! xx